shaloo/docs.arcana/docs/auth/web3-ops/gasless.md

 Then [[integrate-gasless-app|integrate the app]] with the {{config.extra.arcana.sdk_name}} and issue blockchain transactions via the standard EIP-1193 Ethereum provider, `AuthProvider`.

-!!! an-note "Gasless Web3 Wallet Ops"
+!!! an-note "Issuing Gasless Ops"

-      There are no special functions or additional input parameters in [[index-wallet-ux|Web3 wallet operations]] for enabling gasless transactions via the {{config.extra.arcana.wallet_name}}.
+      There are no special functions or additional input parameters for enabling gasless transactions via the {{config.extra.arcana.wallet_name}} UI or programmatically in the app.
 The SDK automatically checks the gasless configuration settings.
-Only the whitelisted app operations issued via the user's **SCW account** incur zero gas fees for the user.
+Only the whitelisted app operations issued via the user's **SCW account** incur zero gas fees.

 !!! an-tip "Use SCW Account for Gasless"